ClickHouse/dbt-clickhouse/README.md

       schema: [default] # ClickHouse database for dbt models

       # optional
-      driver: [http] # http or native.
+      driver: [http] # http, native or chdb.
 If not set this will be autodetermined based on port setting
       host: [localhost]
       port: [8123]  # If not set, defaults to 8123, 8443, 9000, 9440 depending on the secure and driver settings
       user: [default] # User for all database operations